syncship/Moby-Dick/README.md

 # Moby-Dick
-a bot with good literary reference
+A bot with good literary reference.

+WIP..